candlerb/sshagentca/README.md

     ssh-add ~/.ssh/id_test
     <enter password>

-    # assuming the public key to id_test is in authorized_keys on the
+    # assuming the public key or fingerprint to id_test is in the
-    # sshagentca server, and the fingerprint, username and principals
+    # settings.yaml file on the sshagentca server, along with the
-    # are set out in the settings.yaml file and sshagentca is running on
+    # certificate name and principals, and sshagentca is running on
     # 10.0.1.99: (it is important to forward the agent)
     ssh -p 2222 10.0.1.99 -A